-Scheme Type and Details (relevant strategies / plans) Lead Provider (S) Known or Estimated Costs / Known/Potential Funding Sources Timing / Progress BRT / South East Hampshire Bus Rapid Transit Future Phases 1 BRT - Future Phase serving Welborne (outside Gosport Borough) Extension of Eclipse BRT service from Fareham Rail Station Developer S106 / Local Growth Fund Consistent with progress of the Welborne development. through Fareham town centre to Welborne and links to new bus routes to Portsmouth via the A27 and M27 using a package of measures, including priority measures at junctions and sections of bus lane.
+Scheme Type and Details (relevant strategies / plans) Lead Provider (S) Known or Estimated Costs / Known/Potential Funding Sources Timing / Progress bus routes to Portsmouth via the A27 and M27 using a package of measures, including priority measures at junctions and sections of bus lane.
+Welborne includes bus access measures.
 (Fareham Borough Council's The Welborne Plan - Adopted June 2015, Policy WEL26 and SSEP 2014 Transformational Scheme / Gosport - Fareham Growth Package).
-Future bus, pedestrian and cycle links to the existing Bus Rapid Transit Route There may be potential for further opportunities to improve linkages to the busway such as the provision of westward bus routes to Rowner, Daedalus and Lee-on-the-Solent.
-This could be progressed alongside proposed new development at Daedalus over the forthcoming plan period to 2038.
-In addition, local pedestrian/cycle improvements will be explored to improve access to the BRT route where appropriate.
-GBC/HCC/Bus operators Unknown at this stage Unknown at this stage.
-The Borough Council will work with HCC to identify future opportunities.
-DfT's Zero Emissions Bus Regional Area (ZEBRA) Funding awarded for the provision of electric powered buses in the Portsmouth area (including routes within Gosport) from the Zero Emission Bus Regional Area Fund.
-First Bus/ DfT £12.7m from the DfT.
-Capital investment of £15.9m from First Bus South.
-First Bus South has pledged to operate a fully zero emission fleet by 2035.

-Scheme Type and Details (relevant strategies / plans) Lead Provider (S) Known or Estimated Costs / Known/Potential Funding Sources Timing / Progress The funding will provide the delivery of 28 electric vehicles and associated infrastructure and this will assist First Bus in meeting its commitment to have an all-electric vehicle fleet by 2035.
-Initial electric vehicles will operate on services in the Gosport area from March 2024.
-Construction work commenced in October 2023 to electrify the Hoeford bus depot in Fareham.
-The depot will support 62 new EV buses for the area.
-Strategic Highway Improvements Motorway Improvements M27 Junctions Improvements, Junction 10 Access to Welborne/ Improvements to Junction 10 The proposed improvements for M27 Junction 10 include the provision of a new underpass underneath the M27 west of the existing junction; the provision of two new slip west facing roads and a replacement for the existing west-bound off-slip to create an all moves junction.
-Pedestrian and cycle facilities will be provided for throughout the scheme and a new dedicated BRT link will be provided.
-Further information can be found at: www.hants.gov.uk/transport/transportschemes/m27junction10 HCC/Developer Estimated: approx. £81 million, Including developer's contribution of £40 million and £41.2 million of Housing Investment Grant by Homes England.
+Future bus, pedestrian and cycle links to the existing Bus Rapid Transit Route GBC/HCC/Bus operators Estimated cost: unknown at this stage Potential funding sources: unknown at Unknown at this stage.
+The Council will work with HCC to identify future opportunities.
+There may be potential for further opportunities to improve linkages to the busway such as the provision of westward bus routes to Rowner, Daedalus and Lee-on-the-Solent.
+This could be progressed alongside proposed new development at Daedalus over the forthcoming plan period. this stage In addition, local pedestrian/cycle improvements will be explored to improve access to the BRT route where appropriate.
+Strategic Highway Improvements L 1 Motorway Improvements 1 M27 Junctions Improvements, Junction 10 Access to Welborne/ Improvements to Junction 10 The proposed improvements for M27 Junction 10 include the provision of a new underpass underneath the M27 west of the existing junction; the provision of two new slip west facing roads and a replacement for the existing west-bound off-slip to create an all moves junction.
+Pedestrian and cycle facilities will HCC/Developer Estimated cost: approx. £81 million, Including developer's contribution of £40 million and £41.2 million of Housing Investment Grant by Homes England.
 Outline planning permission was approved by Fareham Borough Council on 23 July 2021.
-Hampshire County Council agreed to become the delivery body for the M27 Junction 10 Improvement Scheme in July 2021 and has appointed Volker Fitzpatrick as their design and build contractor to deliver the scheme.
+Hampshire County Council agreed to